emrahsariboz/Machine-learning-portfolio/README.md

 Get yourself familiar with terms: bias, weight, activation function, threshold, convergence.

 ## Common Question
-### What is the need of bias in the perceptron algorithm?
+### What is the need for bias in the perceptron algorithm?

 Weights define how each feature is affective on the classifier, i.e., it only changes the shape of your activation function.
 However, to be able to shift the activation function along the axis without effecting steepness of it, we need a term bias.